JonnyPickard/gains/README.md

 About
 -----

+This is an example of a monolithic application.

+> Note: I may refactor this into seperate containers/ microservices and create a seperate front end.

 This is an Instagram clone for gym goers built with NodeJS, ExpresssJS and Mongodb.
 Tested with NightwatchJS, Selenium Webdriver, Mocha and Chai.
 CI with Travis, Hound and Heroku.

 Feature Checklist